tingerrr/masters-thesis/README.md

-# Masters Thesis: Containers under real time constraints
+# Masters Thesis: Dynamic data structures under real time constraints
 This repository hosts the thesis and supplementary poster for my masters thesis in applied computer science at the [University of Applied Sciences Erfurt (FHE)][FHE].
-The title of this thesis is **Container unter Echtzeitbedingungen** (**Contianers under real time constraints**).
+The title of this thesis is **Dynamische Datenstrukturen unter Echtzeitbedingungen** (**Dynamic data structures under real time constraints**).
 At the time of writing this, the thesis is only available in German with an English abstract.
 After finishing the thesis (sucessfully), a translated version will be provided as I find the time for it.

 ## Copyright and Licensing
 TODO: add this before releasing the sourcing code